 |Splash and Side Combo||$1,500 – $3,000||Wood or composite|

 Border with extra landing space

-An average above-ground pool deck can cost anywhere from $4,000 to $10,00 to construct.
-A low-cost above-ground pool deck can cost as little as $2,500 in some cases.
-You may be thinking that is almost as much as the above ground pool costs itself and you’d be right; however, depending on the size and complexity of the design, some decks can cost substantially more.
-Costs vary based on your location, the time of year, and whether you opt to purchase materials yourself or pay a professional to do the work for you.
+A typical above-ground pool deck may cost anywhere from $4,000 to $10,000 to build.
+In some cases, a low-cost above-ground pool deck may cost as little as $2,500.
+You might think that’s nearly as much as the above-ground pool, and you would be right; however, based on the design’s intricacy and size, some decks may cost significantly more.
+Costs vary depending on where you live, the time of year, and whether you choose to buy materials yourself or hire a professional to do the job.